ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 UAVCAN allocator as a dedicated type; reporting a warning if memory leak is deetcted upon destruction
-message: UAVCAN allocator as a dedicated type; reporting a warning if memory leak is deetcted upon destruction
 ### Antipattern Category

 ### Keyword